 The Fitness Level is an easy and concrete way to follow up your fitness development as part of Firstbeat Lifestyle Assessment measurements.

 Lifestyle Assessment Fitness Level –How Does it Work?

 Lifestyle Assessment estimates the maximal oxygen uptake by comparing the body’s workload to walking speed.
 Firstbeat’s algorithm monitors the relationship between the person’s walking speed and heart rate and automatically detects appropriate segments to be used in fitness level estimation.

-Fitness level estimation offers significant benefits both to the participant and to the wellness professional.
+Fitness Level estimation offers significant benefits both to the participant and to the wellness professional.
 The participant gets an accurate estimate of his/her aerobic fitness level and information about whether the fitness is sufficient to promote and support good health.
-In addition, the fitness level feature can function as an effective motivator for becoming physically active and improving one’s fitness.
+In addition, the Fitness Level feature can function as an effective motivator to become physically active and improve personal fitness.